PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-18 05:40:08
+Last updated: 2024-04-18 05:40:41
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: You've been a hell of a wingman.
+And even though I think it's kind of gross when you pleasure yourself orally, don't ever think that means I'm not impressed. - Barney Stinson